2015 Charlie Hebdo Attacks Fast Facts

 January 8, 2015 -

 -- Police name the prime suspects, brothers Cherif and Said Kouachi.
-Police search for them in an area northeast of Paris, near Villers-Cotter-ts.
+Police search for them in an area northeast of Paris, near Villers-Cotterêts.

 -- One killed: A gunman dressed similarly to those in the Charlie Hebdo attack, all in black and wearing a bulletproof vest, shoots and kills a female police officer in the Paris suburb of Montrouge.